 You’ve been pregnant for 9 months.
-You’re ready for this baby to come and make his/her arrival.
-You’ve washed all the clothes, sanitized the bottles, and have the nursery all ready.
-You’ve spent so much time preparing for what the baby needs after they come, did you prepare for what you’ll need after giving birth?
+You’re ready for this baby to come.
+You’ve washed all the clothes, sanitized the bottles, and readied the nursery.
+You’ve spent so much time preparing for what the baby needs after they come, did you prepare for what you will need after giving birth?

-The truth is some women don’t expect what comes next.
+The truth is a lot of women don’t expect what comes next.
 You’ve just given birth to a tiny human and your body needs time to heal.
 Here are some tips on how to survive the early weeks of postpartum.

 The Dreaded Trip to The Bathroom

 It’s true you might have never thought about it before, but once your baby is born you will have never feared having a bowel movement more.
 After giving birth it could take a few days before you have a bowel movement.
 The backup can cause women to be a bit nervous about going, especially if you have stitches.